1969 Chicago Cubs season: Bad luck

 Banks stated, however, that after an error by Young, Santo "went crazy.
 Young was so upset, he ran out ...
-I had never seen something so hurtful".
-According to Banks, "They say one apple can spoil the whole barrel, and I saw that", with the incident dividing the team into factions.
+I had never seen something so hurtful."
+According to Banks, "They say one apple can spoil the whole barrel, and I saw that," with the incident dividing the team into factions.
 The Book Baseball Hall of Shame 2 places the blame squarely (and perhaps unfairly) at the feet of one man, stating, "In the heat of battle, Leo Durocher, field general of the Cubs, went AWOL once too often.
 It was because of his lack of leadership that his team lost the fight for the 1969 pennant."
 Durocher did not believe in using the platoon system.
 He believed in putting his best eight players on the field every day.
 Five of the Cubs' regular players finished the season with over 150 games played.
 Two more had more than 130 games played.
-In his book, The Bill James Historical Baseball Abstract, baseball historian Bill James cited manager Durocher's method of using his regular players everyday without any rest days as a factor in the Cubs' collapse.
+In his book, The Bill James Historical Baseball Abstract, baseball historian Bill James cited manager Durocher's method of using his regular players every day without any rest days as a factor in the Cubs' collapse.

 Overuse of the pitching staff may have played a part.
 During the first 118 games (74–43 record on August 13), the Cubs averaged about 4.7 runs a game and gave up only 3.5 runs per game, a 1.2 run per game advantage over the opposition.
 The last 45 games (18–27 record) saw a major reversal, with 3.7 runs per game for the team and 4.5 runs per game for the opposition (average Cub score would be a negative −0.8 runs per game versus opponents, almost a complete reversal from earlier play).
 Both the hitters and pitchers may have wilted as the season wound down.

 Perhaps most ominously, during one of the Cubs' games against the Mets, a black cat ran onto the field near Santo, and after the cat appeared, the Cubs' collapse began.
+Earlier in the game, Santo was beaned by Mets pitcher Jerry Koosman.
 This only fueled the myth of the Curse of the Billy Goat for many years afterwards.